Will Kitterman '17

 I am a Public Health Analyst for the State of Vermont, working for the Department of Health's Immunization Registry Program in downtown Burlington, VT.
 My main duties include conducting ad-hoc and standing data and statistical analysis tasks as requested from the IMR manager and other clients around the state, assist in data quality and import tasks, and provide support on multiple levels in the Immunization Registry team, including interacting with clients, practices, and health insurers from the area.
 I am also a graduate of the University of Vermont's Master of Science in Statistics program, from which I graduated in May of 2013.

 My mathematics education was a tremendous help in preparation for graduate school and for my career as an analyst for the State of Vermont.
 The principles that I was taught definitely gave me a leg up, both in graduate school and beyond.
 I could not be more happy and proud to be a graduate of the Saint Michael's College mathematics program.
 Go, Purple Knights!

 Dan Lewis '10

-My mathematics education at Saint Michael's certainly helped prepare me to enter my graduate program.
+My mathematics education at Saint Michael's has certainly helped me get to where I am today.
 At Saint Michael's, we were required to take certain math courses as part of the degree requirements but were also given some flexibility in exploring topics of interest in math.
 This mix provides a good foundation for everyone but also leaves room for students to discover what part of math is most fascinating to them as individuals.
-The math education at Saint Michael's has not only helped me in my graduate studies; it has allowed me to solve problems and think critically outside of the classroom.
+I first became interested in statistics at St. Michael's which led me to a Master's degree in Statistics and then a career in data and statistical analysis.
+The math education at Saint Michael's has not only helped me in my career path; it has allowed me to solve problems and think critically outside of work and the classroom.
 I have also taken away with me a set of tools and skills that allow me to learn on my own and think for myself - important for anywhere life may take me.

 Kate Morrow '08